alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 - Root or intermediate CA(s)

-- Default: Vendor Root CA(s) or None (shall be configured in order to enable related configurations)
+- Default: Vendor Root CA(s) or None (MUST be configured in order to enable related configurations)

 - Used to validate a TLS Client Certificate on the Node endpoints and services.